nta2005/CustomKillmark/README.md

   - `M82A1_DemonicBeast`
   - `ChampQ9`

-- Killmarks only have multikill:
+- Killmarks only have multi-kill:
   - `RankMatch`
   - `GUANYU`

 ## Instruction

-Copy `rez` folder inside the `#CustomKillmark/<Your mark>` folder and overwrite it in your `CrossFire` install folder.
+Copy the `rez` folder inside the `#CustomKillmark/<your-mark>` folder and overwrite it in your `CrossFire` install folder.

 ## Last Update